Sage/carbon/docs/tutorials/carbon-rails/introducing-data.md

 end
 ```

 Our changes have set up an instance variable for `@user_data`, and we are now rendering a view for the HTML format.
-Lets update the view file to render the required data:
+Let's update the view file to render the required data:

 ```ruby
 # app/views/user/index.html.erb